Political history of Estonia: Second era of independence, 1991–present

 In October 2016, Estonian parliament elected Kersti Kaljulaid as the new President of Estonia.
 She was the first female president of Estonia.
-In the most recent parliamentary elections of 2019, five parties gained seats at Riigikogu.
+In the parliamentary elections of 2019, five parties gained seats at Riigikogu.
 The head of the Centre Party, Jüri Ratas, formed the government together with Conservative People's Party and Isamaa, while Reform Party and Social Democratic Party became the opposition.
 On 26 January 2021, Reform Party leader Kaja Kallas became Estonia's first female prime minister, making Estonia the only country in the world to currently be led by both a female President and Prime Minister.
 The new government was a two-party coalition between country's two biggest political parties Reform Party and Centre Party.
-However, Mr. Alar Karis was sworn in as Estonia's sixth President on October 11, 2021.
+However, Mr. Alar Karis was sworn in as Estonia's sixth President on 11 October 2021.

 In July 2022, Prime Minister Kaja Kallas formed a new three-party coalition by her liberal Reform Party, the Social Democrats and the conservative Isamaa party.
 Her previous government had lost its parliamentary majority after the center-left Center Party left the coalition.

+In March 2023, the Reform party, led by Prime Minister Kaja Kallas, won the parliamentary election, taking 31,4% of the vote.
+Far-right Conservative People's Party came second with 16,1 % and the third was the Centre Party with 15% of the vote.
+In April 2023, Kallas formed her third government, which included, in addition to Reform Party, also the liberal Estonia 200 and the Social Democratic (SDE) parties.

+In July 2024, Kristen Michal became Estonia’s new prime minister to succeed Kaja Kallas, who resigned as prime minister on 15 July to become the European Union’s new High Representative of the Union for Foreign Affairs and Security Policy.